tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 During the transition from traditional to post-quantum algorithms, there is a desire or a requirement for protocols that use both algorithm types. {{?I-D.ietf-pquip-pqt-hybrid-terminology}} defines terminology for the Post-Quantum and Traditional Hybrid Schemes.

 This document gives a construction for hybrid key exchange in Javascript Object Signing and Encryption (JOSE) and CBOR Object Signing and Encryption (COSE).
-The overall design approach is a simple, "concatenation"-based approach to use a “hybrid” shared secret.
+The overall design approach is a simple, "hash and concatenation" based approach to use a “hybrid” shared secret.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}
 This document makes use of the terms defined in {{?I-D.ietf-pquip-pqt-hybrid-terminology}}.
 For the purposes of this document, it is helpful to be able to divide cryptographic algorithms into two classes:

-"Traditional" Algorithms:  An asymmetric cryptographic algorithm based on integer factorisation, finite field discrete logarithms or elliptic curve discrete logarithms.
+"Traditional" algorithms:  An asymmetric cryptographic algorithm based on integer factorisation, finite field discrete logarithms or elliptic curve discrete logarithms.
 In the context of JOSE, examples of traditional key exchange algorithms include Elliptic Curve Diffie-Hellman Ephemeral Static {{?RFC6090}} {{?RFC8037}}.
 In the context of COSE, examples of traditional key exchange algorithms include Ephemeral-Static (ES) DH and Static-Static (SS) DH {{?RFC9052}}.

-"Post-Quantum Algorithms":  An asymmetric cryptographic algorithm that is believed to be secure against attacks using quantum computers as well as classical computers.
+"Post-Quantum Algorithm":  An asymmetric cryptographic algorithm that is believed to be secure against attacks using quantum computers as well as classical computers.
 Examples of PQC key exchange algorithms include Kyber.

 "Hybrid" key exchange, in this context, means the use of two key exchange algorithms based on different cryptographic assumptions, e.g., one traditional algorithm and one Post-Quantum algorithm, with the purpose of the final shared secret key being secure as long as at least one of the component key exchange algorithms remains unbroken.
 It is referred to